A gauge identity for interscale transfer in inhomogeneous turbulence: Abstract

 \section{Abstract}

-In inhomogeneous turbulence, local interscale energy transfer is commonly diagnosed in Large Eddy Simulation (LES) using the subgrid-scale (SGS) production $\Pi^{\mathrm{SGS}}=-\tau_{ij}\bar{S}_{ij}$, although its physical meaning is unclear near boundaries.
-An exact gauge identity is derived showing that $\Pi^{\mathrm{SGS}}=\Pi^{\mathrm{inc}}+\nabla\!\cdot\!\boldsymbol{J}$, where $\Pi^{\mathrm{inc}}$ is a kernel-integrated increment-based transfer consistent with Kármán--Howarth--Monin--Hill formulations and $\boldsymbol{J}$ is a spatial transport current.
-The identity is verified using the exact Womersley solution and evaluated with DNS of turbulent channel flow.
-It is found that near walls $\nabla\!\cdot\!\boldsymbol{J}$ can dominate $\Pi^{\mathrm{SGS}}$, implying that SGS production is not a unique proxy for local cascade in inhomogeneous LES diagnostics.
+Local interscale energy transfer in Large Eddy Simulation (LES) is typically diagnosed using the subgrid-scale (SGS) production, $\Pi^{SGS}$.
+In this communication, an exact algebraic gauge identity is derived, demonstrating that $\Pi^{SGS}$ is composed of a kernel-integrated increment-based transfer, $\Pi^{inc}$, and the divergence of a spatial transport current, $\nabla \cdot J$.
+This identity was verified to machine precision ($10^{-16}$) using the analytical multi-harmonic Womersley solution.
+Further evaluation was conducted via Direct Numerical Simulation (DNS) of turbulent channel flow at $Re_\tau \approx 1000$.
+It was observed that $\nabla \cdot J$ dominates $\Pi^{SGS}$ in the near-wall region.
+The results suggest that $\Pi^{SGS}$ is not a unique proxy for the local cascade in inhomogeneous flows.
+A new framework is thus provided for the interpretation of interscale transfer diagnostics in wall-bounded transport phenomena.

 \textbf{Keywords:} inhomogeneous turbulence; interscale energy transfer; large eddy simulation; subgrid-scale diagnostics; wall-bounded flows